 Key Principles of Effective Cleanroom Design

-When your objective is to conduct research or manufacturing in a space that is as environmentally controlled as possible, it is important to consider the design and construction of a cleanroom key factors.
-That means carefully planning is required for airflow, pressurization, airborne particulates, space temperature, relative humidity and other factors which might impact your required classification of the cleanroom.
+When your objective is to conduct research or manufacture in a space that is as environmentally controlled as possible, it is important to consider key factors in the design and construction of a cleanroom.
+That means carefully planning for airflow, pressurization, airborne particulates, space temperature, relative humidity and other factors which may impact your required classification of the cleanroom.

 Cleanrooms are critical for processes that can range from pharmaceutical production and packaging, medical laboratory and university research, and industrial applications in aerospace, computer components, semiconductors, injection molding, liquid vapes, medical cannabis and many others.

 When planning the installation of a cleanroom, there are many critical factors to consider.
 Let us start with the basics, by looking at what makes a cleanroom “clean.”

 There are other factors that can negatively impact your work, but the way the quality of the air is controlled is a leading factor determining the success of your space.
 The main concern is the concentration of particles and microbial contamination in the air.
 Here are four factors that help define the cleanliness of your cleanroom space.